unlp-workshop/unlp-2024-shared-task/README.md

 Currently, all questions have exactly one correct answer (`correct_answers[0]`).

-### 2. Open questions
+## 2. Open questions

 Data location: [`./data/open-questions.train.jsonl`](./data/open-questions.train.jsonl).

-This set of instruction prompts ask to perform a text generation tasks, like text summarization, short story and poem generation, adding explanations to sample text, question answering, and so on. questions will contain references to the history, culture, literature, music, and geography of Ukraine, as well as cover multiple genres of writing.
+This set contains instruction prompts for text generation tasks, like text summarization, short story and poem generation, adding explanations to a sample text, question answering, and so on.

-Those questions don't have a single correct answer.
-They will be used for manual side-by-side comparison of model outputs.
+The questions contain references to the history, culture, literature, music, and geography of Ukraine, as well as cover multiple genres of writing.

-A sample record from a provided JSON lines file:
+This set contains only 20 instruction prompts.
+A sample record from the provided .jsonl file has the following structure:

 ```json
 {